A nearly optimal randomized algorithm for explorable heap selection: Introduction

 Improving on the best-first strategy, Karp, Saks and Wigderson~\cite{KSW86} gave a randomized algorithm with expected cost $n\cdot \exp(O(\sqrt{\log(n)}))$ using $O(\sqrt{\log(n)})$ working space.
 They also showed how to make the algorithm deterministic using $O(\log(n)^{2.5})$ space.
 In this work, our main contribution is an improved randomized algorithm with expected cost $O(n\log(n)^3)$ using $O(\log(n))$ space.
 Given the $\Omega(n)$ lower bound, our travel cost is optimal up to logarithmic factors.
 Furthermore we show that any algorithm for explorable heap selection that uses only $s$ units of memory, must take at least $n\cdot \log_s (n)$ time in expectation.
 An interesting open problem is the question whether a superlinear lower bound also holds without any restriction on the memory usage.

 To clarify the memory model, it is assumed that any key value and $O(\log n)$ bit integer can be stored using $O(1)$ space.
-Furthermore, we will assume that key value comparisons and moving across an edge of the tree require $O(1)$ time.
-Under these assumptions, the running times of the above algorithms are in fact proportional to their travel cost.
+We also assume that maintaining the current position in the tree does not take up memory.
+Furthermore, we assume that key value comparisons and moving across an edge of the tree require $O(1)$ time.
+Under these assumptions, the running times of the above algorithms happen to be proportional to their travel cost.
 Throughout the paper, we will thus use travel cost and running time interchangeably.

 \paragraph{Motivation} The motivation to look at this problem comes from the branch-and-bound algorithm.
 This is a well-known algorithm that can be used for solving many types of problems.
-In particular, it is often used to solve integer linear programs (ILP), which are of the form $\arg\min \{ c^\T x : x\in \mathbb{Z}^n, Ax\leq b\}$.
+In particular, it is often used to solve integer linear programs (IPs), which are of the form $\arg\min \{ c^\T x : x\in \mathbb{Z}^n, Ax\leq b\}$.
 In that setting, branch-and-bound works by first solving the linear programming (LP) relaxation, which does not have integrality constraints.
 The value of the solution to the relaxation forms a lower bound on the objective value of the original problem.
 Moreover, if this solution only has integral components, it is also optimal for the original problem.
 Otherwise, the algorithm chooses a component $x_i$ for which the solution value $\hat{x}_i$ is not integral.
 It then creates two new subproblems, by either adding the constraint $x_i\leq \lfloor \hat{x}_i\rfloor$ or $x_i\geq \lceil \hat{x}_i\rceil$.
 This operation is called \emph{branching}.
 The tree of subproblems, in which the children of a problem are created by the branching operation, is called the branch-and-bound tree.
 Because a subproblem contains more constraints than its parent, its objective value is greater or equal to the one of its parent.
+The algorithm can also be used to solve mixed-integer linear programs (MIPs), where some of the variables are allowed to be continuous.

 At the core, the algorithm consists of two important components: the branching rule and the node selection rule.
 The branching rule determines how to split up a problem into subproblems, by choosing a variable to branch on.
 Substantial research has been done on branching rules, see, e.g., \cite{linderoth_computational_1999-1,achterberg_branching_2005,lodi_learning_2017-1,balcan_learning_2018}.